Road Closures Near 801 Broadway Parking Garage

 - Letters of recommendations written by three professors or work supervisors forwarded directly to the Kennedy Krieger Institute.

-- Verification of Completion letter (to be completed by dissertation chair or Director of Clinical Training) exception: this letter is not needed if your official transcript reflects your degree has already been awarded.
+- Verification of Completion letter (to be completed by dissertation chair or Director of Clinical Training) indicating dissertation will be defended one month before fellowship begins.
+Exception: this letter is not needed if your official transcript reflects your degree has already been awarded.

 *Requirements must be met before beginning fellowship.